fcabrera23/EW-24-Workshop2/content/install/deploy.md

     * Enable node level metrics to be picked up by Azure Managed Prometheus.

 1. In an elevated PowerShell prompt, run the `AksEdgeQuickStartForAio.ps1` script.
 This script brings up a K3s cluster.
 Replace the placeholder parameters with your own information.
+When the script is completed, it brings up an Arc-enabled K3s cluster on your machine.

-    ```powerShell
+    ```powershell
    .\AksEdgeQuickStartForAio.ps1 -SubscriptionId "<SUBSCRIPTION_ID>" -TenantId "<TENANT_ID>" -ResourceGroupName "<RESOURCE_GROUP_NAME>"  -Location "<LOCATION>"  -ClusterName "<CLUSTER_NAME>"
    ```